livgust/macovidvaccines.com/CONTRIBUTING.md

 ## Contributing to macovidvaccines.com

-First off, thank you for contributing to [MA COVID Vaccines](macovidvaccines.com)!
+First off, thank you for contributing to [MA Covid Vaccine Appointments](https://www.macovidvaccines.com/)!
 Your help and talents are greatly appreciated.

 ### Opening a new issue